josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 Directives are classes that add additional behavior to elements in your Angular applications.
-Use Angular's built-in directives to manage forms, lists, styles, and what users see.
+Use the directives built into Angular to manage forms, lists, styles, and what users see.

 <div class="alert is-helpful">